► 2019 Mini Clubman facelift

 All models come with a 4G SIM card, which means you can call the emergency services in the event of a crash and power the latest Mini Connected App, for sending nav instructions from your phone to the car, checking where you’ve parked and unlocking the car remotely.

 Car lives with a Mini Clubman: our latest long-term test review

-Mini has added a new model to the Clubman range in order to better appeal to the UK fleet market.
-The Clubman City has been ‘developed specifically for the corporate market,’ the company admits - you're looking at a Mini mile-muncher.
+In 2018 Mini added a new model to the Clubman range in order to better appeal to the UK fleet market.
+The Clubman City was ‘developed specifically for the corporate market,’ the company admits – you’re looking at a Mini mile-muncher.